-This course is a study of national governmental institutions with emphasis on the Constitution, the functions of executive, legislative and judicial branches, civil liberties and the role of the electorate.

-PSC 215 State and Local Government (3-0-3) This course is a study of state, county, and municipal government systems, including interrelationships between these systems and within the federal government.
+Course No. Course Title Lecture-Lab-Credit PNR 155 Maternal/Infant/Child Nursing (5-6-7) This course of study utilizes the nursing process and integrating pediatrics to meet the needs of the childbearing family.
+Clinical experiences address the care of the mother, newborn, and the care of the child with commonly occurring illnesses.
+(Prerequisite: ≥ 80 in PNR 140) PNR 170 Nursing of Older Adult (1.5-1.5-2.0) This course is a study utilizing the nursing process.
+Concepts include physiological, psychosocial, nutrition, and health and safety needs of the older patient.
+Clinical experiences address selected commonly occurring health problems having predictable outcomes.
+(Prerequisite: ≥ 80 in PNR 140) PNR 182 Special Topics in Nursing: Pharmacology (1-3-2) The topic of this course includes pharmacology concepts to include effects of specific drugs, medication administration and calculation of drug dosages.
+(Prerequisite: ≥ 80 in PNR 120) PSC 201 American Government (3-0-3) This course is a study of national governmental institutions with emphasis on the Constitution, the functions of executive, legislative and judicial branches, civil liberties and the role of the electorate.
+PSC 215 State and Local Government (3-0-3) This course is a study of state, county and municipal government systems, including interrelationships between these systems and within the federal government.
 PSY 201 General Psychology (3-0-3) This course includes the following topics and concepts in the science of behavior: scientific method, biological bases for behavior, perception, motivation, learning, memory, development, personality, abnormal behavior, therapeutic techniques, and social psychology.
 PSY 203 Human Growth and Development (3-0-3) This course is a study of the physical, cognitive, and social factors affecting human growth, development, and potential.
 This course is a study of the physiological, psychological, and social development of the pre-adolescent.
 Specific topics may include heredity, environment, maturation, intelligence, and language acquisition.

-RDG-011 Developmental Reading Basic Workshop (1-0-1) This course provides support for Reading 031 competencies.

-RDG-012 Developmental Reading Workshop (1-0-1) This course provides support for mastery of Reading 032 competencies.
+PSY 230 Interviewing Techniques (3-0-3) This course develops skills necessary for interviewers in various organizational settings.
+RDG 011 Developmental Reading Basic Workshop (1-0-1) This course provides support for Reading 031 competencies.
+RDG 012 Developmental Reading Workshop (1-0-1) This course provides support for mastery of Reading 032 competencies.
 RDG 031 Developmental Reading Basics (3-0-3) This is a basic course designed to strengthen academic reading skills.
 Students will learn fundamental strategies to improve reading comprehension.
 Instruction will include an overview of basic concepts such as determining word meaning and will introduce reading as a process.
 (Developmental studies courses do not apply toward graduation requirements.)
 RDG 032 Developmental Reading (3-0-3) This course is an intense review of the academic reading skills needed for success in a college-level course.
 Students will demonstrate their understanding of reading as a process and will apply strategies learned to expand their reading comprehension skills.
 Students will demonstrate the ability to integrate knowledge, use context clues, and identify supporting details.
 (Developmental studies courses do not apply toward graduation requirements.)
-(Prerequisite: $\geq$ C\ in RDG 031 or COMPASS reading score of 71-74)

-REL 101 Introduction to Religion (3-0-3) This course provides a study of religion and the nature of religious belief and practice.
+(Prerequisite: ≥ C in RDG 031 or required ACCUPLACER reading score) REL 101 Introduction to Religion (3-0-3) This course provides a study of religion and the nature of religious belief and practice.